hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ### Properties

-For attributes (like serial number above), if one requires them to be exposed on the network, one should use "properties" defined in `hololinked.core.properties` to "type define" the attributes of the object (in a python sense):
+For attributes (like serial number above), if one requires them to be exposed on the network, one should use "properties" defined in `hololinked.core.properties` to "type define" the attributes of the object (in a python-idiomatic sense):

 ```py title="Properties" linenums="1" hl_lines="14"
 --8<-- "docs/beginners-guide/code/thing_basic_example.py:2:3"
 --8<-- "docs/beginners-guide/code/thing_basic_example.py:7:19"
 ```

 Apart from [predefined attributes](properties/index.md#predefined-typed-properties) like `String`, `Number`, `List` etc., it is possible to create custom properties with [pydantic or JSON schema](properties/index.md#schema-constrained-property).
+One could also use python native types with [pydantic](properties/index.md#schema-constrained-property).
 Only properties defined in `hololinked.core.properties` or subclass of [`Property`](properties/index.md) object (note the captial 'P') can be exposed to the network, not normal python attributes or python's own `property`.

 ### Actions